McMahon killings: Aftermath

 The killings were part of a series of reprisals on Catholics for IRA attacks in Belfast and elsewhere.
 The following week saw a similar incident in Belfast known as the "Arnon Street killings", in which six Catholics were killed by uniformed police who broke into their homes; allegedly in revenge for the killing of a policeman.
 Six weeks later in Ballyronan the McKeown family was attacked in a similar fashion to the McMahon family, three brothers were shot and one of them were killed.
 In total, 452 people would be killed in Belfast in the conflict between June 1920 and July 1922 – 267 Catholics and 185 Protestants.

 No one was ever prosecuted for the killings but District Inspector John Nixon of the Royal Irish Constabulary (RIC) was accused of involvement by historians Tim Pat Coogan and Éamon Phoenix.
 Nixon was later forced to step down from the Royal Ulster Constabulary (the force that succeeded the RIC in June 1922), albeit on full pension, in 1924 after being heard giving (in breach of police regulations) a political speech to an Orange Order meeting saying that, "not an inch of Ulster should be yielded" to the Free State.

+In 2024, in his book Ghosts of a Family detailing the McMahon killings and the general sectarian strife of the early 1920s, historian Edward Burke named loyalist David Duncan as his prime suspect.